 Unfortunately, we cannot provide individual advice, advocacy, or representation regarding resentencing.
-This letter answers common questions about how § 1172.1 resentencings get started, reasons why cases can be resentenced, and what to expect if your case is considered for resentencing.
+However, this letter answers common questions about how to get started with the process for § 1172.1 resentencing, reasons why cases can be resentenced, and what to expect if your case is considered for resentencing.

 Background: Penal Code § 1172.1 (formerly § 1170(d)(1) and § 1170.03) allows a court to recall (take back) a sentence and resentence someone to a shorter term at any time, even after their case is no longer on appeal.
 This law has changed a lot in the past few years.
-Most recently, in October 2023, the Governor signed Assembly Bill 600, which makes further changes to the law that will go into effect on January 1, 2024.
-There may be legal disputes about the law, and we will try to update this letter if we get information about any important new developments.
+In addition, effective January 1, 2025, Penal Code § 1171 requires courts to follow certain procedures when handling "postconviction proceedings" like those under § 1172.1, except when there is a conflict with a more specific rule in § 1172.1 or some other law.
+Most of the rights in § 1171 were already included in § 1172.1's procedures for handling CDCR, DA, and Sheriff's recommendations for recall and resentencing.
+It is unclear whether § 1171 gives people any more rights when a court considers resentencing on "own motion."
+Note that § 1171 does not provide any new legal grounds for resentencing.
+There may be legal disputes about the laws, and we will try to update this letter if we get information about any important new developments.

 The recall and resentencing process can be started by a recommendation from the California Department of Corrections (CDCR), the Board of Parole Hearings (BPH), the District Attorney's (DA's) office, the Attorney General's (AG's) Office (if you were originally prosecuted by the AG), or the local sheriff or correctional administrator (if you are serving a felony term in county jail).
-As of January 1, 2024, sentencing courts also have independent authority to start recall and resentencing processes in some circumstances.
+However, currently, BPH does not make any recall and resentencing recommendations.
+Sentencing courts also have independent authority to start recall and resentencing processes in some circumstances.
 The law allows resentencing even if a person pled no contest or guilty for a specific sentence or range of sentence, and regardless of whether the person is in or out of custody.